 - Obtain executive team agreement on who owns what.

 Benefits of Clearly Defined Work Breakdown

 - Minimize Opportunity Cost.
-You are rolling out an initiative for a reason: to make the number.
-With every initiative delay; it’s likely you will continue to miss your number.
+You are rolling out an initiative for one reason: to make the number.
+With every initiative delay, it’s likely you’ll continue to miss your number.
 Defining roles and deliverables with a WBS avoids this cost.